secretstartups/handbook/job-families/sales/sales-strategy/index.html.md

 The next step in the Sales Strategy job family is not yet defined at GitLab.

 ## Hiring Process

 Candidates for this position can expect the hiring process to follow the order below.
 Please keep in mind that candidates can be declined from the position at any stage of the process.

-1. Phone screen with a GitLab Recruiting Team Member
+1. Phone screen with a GitLab Recruiting team member
 2. Video Interview with the Hiring Manager
-3. Team Interviews with 1-4 Team Members
+3. Team Interviews with 1-4 team members

 Additional details about our process can be found on our [hiring page](/handbook/hiring).